Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/hosting-your-page-on-github-pages/_index.md

 - a few fundamental HTML elements
 - how to back your work up on GitHub
 - how to host a website
+- the pros of learning web development
+- the importance of understanding before moving forward